 Bottleneck/Limiting Factor or Time = Money

 It always comes down to time and money.
 The single best way to speed transfer of data is to use hard drives with a Thunderbolt 3 port.
 Thunderbolt 3 port is 4X FASTER than USB 3.1 port.
 However, USB is much cheaper, so there is a trade-off.
 Here is a great article on MacSales that goes into more detail.

 Another often overlooked way to speed up the transfer process is to clone the first batch of cards at the Lunch Break.
 That way at Wrap, you only have half of the data to transfer.
 Time = Money.

 I also create a custom workflow for each project with clear communication and naming structures, so we (Director, Director of Photography, Producer, Editor, etc) are all on the same page.
 Time permitting, this includes RAID/hard drive setup, sample video from camera used in shoot, forms, Required/Must Have shot lists, proper names, Quality Control, etc. At the end of the shoot, I can clean up/consolidate all footage.

 Below is an example of how the hard drive(s) could be laid out.
 I like to confirm the naming structure/organization of the data with the Producer and the Editor BEFORE the shoot.

-The SINGLE most important thing to do is to bring us in as a Media Manager a few days BEFORE your shoot so we can lay out all these safeguards.
+The SINGLE most important thing to do is to bring me in as a DIT a few days BEFORE your shoot so we can lay out all these safeguards.
 Too often, Media Management is an “After Thought” and the Producer lays it all on the Editor to figure out in Post.